Skip To Content

 If you want to go the extra mile, install rain barrels at your downspouts.
 The rain that makes its way through your gutters is perfect for watering lawns and gardens.
 In some cases, collecting that water will also reduce puddles and erosion on your property.

 All that moisture also brings plenty of weeds.
-When designing your garden, choose native plants and flowers that won’t require much water, and will crowd out the weeds.
-Mulching with organic mulch will also keep weeds at bay without using harmful herbicides.
+When designing your garden, choose native plants and flowers that won’t require much water and will crowd out the weeds.
+Mulching with organic mulch will keep weeds at bay without using harmful herbicides.

 Go Solar!

-• Buying or renting panels to install on their property.
+• Buy or rent panels to install on their property.

 • Getting electricity in whole or in part from a solar farm.